tekanoma/GoStreamRecord/README.md

 __API NOTE__: The api is basically un-tested after adding login credentials.
 The plan is to use API key in the future for credentials via API.
 This will probably not be done before the initial release.
 ## Core Features:
-- Zero between streamers when checking online status.
+- Zero delay between streamers when checking online status.
 New method in use that is not restricted by rate-limit.
 - Login with cookies for each client (prevents unsupervised access)
 - Start, restart, and stop recordings
 - Add/delete streamers, with import/export options